rachellsincere/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array of data while .forEach does not.

 2. What is the difference between a function and a method?

+A method is a function as well, but a method is a function on an object.

 3. What is closure?

+ Closure is a feature in JavaScript where an inner function can access the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+Global/window scope: 'this' points to the window object on the global scope.
+Implicit: 'this' points to the object to the left of the dot when calling a function using a preceding dot.
+New: 'this' points to the instance of the new object created from the Constructor.
+Explicit: 'this' is explicitly defined when .call or .apply methods are used.

 5. Why do we need super() in an extended class?

+super() is used to call the parent's constructor function in an extended class.

 ## Project Set up